 Be Aware and Share

 - Use your bell to let pedestrians know you are approaching.
-It allows them to make way for you if appropriate.

 - Red lights and road rules apply to all motorists and cyclists.

 - For information on other cycling laws and road rules for cyclists, click here.

 - Green bike boxes - To assist with saftey, green boxes with white bike sybmols are painted on the road at some intersections.
 They allow cyclists to wait in front of and to be more easily seen by drivers.
 See more about green bike boxes.